-Hazing
+Hazing Fact Sheet

-WHAT Is Hazing?
+What is Hazing?

 "A form of harassment that includes conduct through which Service members or DoD employees, without proper military or other governmental purpose, but with a nexus to military service, physically or psychologically injure or create a risk of physical or psychological injury to Service members for the purpose of initiation into, admission into, affiliation with, change in status or position within, or continued membership in any military DoD civil organization."
-1

-WHO Can Be Impacted by Hazing?
+Who Can Be Impacted by Hazing?

+- Individual Service Members

-Team or Unit
+- Team or Unit

-The Organization
+- The Organization

-WHY Should I Care About Hazing?
+Why Should I Care About Hazing?